7 Jazzy Ideas To Making Positive Daily Affirmations FUN

 I’m not sure whether you would agree with me….that while these affirmations may just do the job, they do not sound exciting in the least!

-So I’m thinking: how about using some creativity to jazz up the practice of using Affirmations?
+So I’m thinking: how about using some creativity to jazz up the practice of using Positive Daily Affirmations?

-Here is a list of 7 ideas from my toolkit for making affirmations a FUN exercise!
+Here is a list of 7 ideas from my toolkit for making Positive Daily Affirmations a FUN exercise!

 1. Make Your Affirmations Into A Song!

-While racking my brain for ideas, I came across one from Gary Craig, founder of the Emotional Freedom Technique.
+While racking my brain for ideas, I came across one from Gary Craig, who founded the Emotional Freedom Technique.
 Gary suggested turning affirmations into a jingle.

 Remember the nursery rhyme Old McDonalds Had a Farm?
 For those who just cannot recall, here’s the rhyme: